rabbitmq/rabbitmq-website/versioned_docs/version-3.13/cluster-formation.md

 `podManagementPolicy: "Parallel"` is the recommended option for RabbitMQ clusters.

-Because of [how nodes rejoin their cluster](./clustering#restarting), `podManagementPolicy` set to `OrderedReady` can lead to a deployment deadlock with certain readiness probes (covered below).
+Because of [how nodes rejoin their cluster](./clustering#restarting), `podManagementPolicy` set to `OrderedReady` can lead to a deployment deadlock with certain readiness probes:

+ * Kubernetes will expect the first node to pass a readiness probe
+ * The readiness probe may require a fully booted node
+ * The node will fully boot after it detects that its peers have come online
+ * Kubernetes will not start any more pods until the first one boots
+ * The deployment therefore is deadlocked

 `podManagementPolicy: "Parallel"` avoids this problem, and the Kubernetes peer discovery plugin then deals with the [natural race condition present during parallel cluster formation](#initial-formation-race-condition).